 For my full portfolio, click here.

 Caught criminals as part of the stellar AMW production team

 Lydia Strohl is a Washington, DC-based award-winning writer, editor and producer who has contributed to a wide range of media ranging from CNN, Weekend Magazine and Reader’s Digest to America’s Most Wanted.

 currently seeking representation

-A major character in my book, The Royal Albert Hall celebrates 150 years in 2021.
+A major character in my book, The Royal Albert Hall celebrated 150 years in 2021.

 The Dream Team

 The Penguins are at it again!
 Early on, I had the absolute honor of writing about the nascent Pittburgh Penguins.
-One day I returned to my home office and a plumber (hired to fix a tub but also a passable secretary) gleefully told me I had a message — which he’d replayed over and over to hear Mario Lemieux on my answering machine.
+One day I returned to my home office and a plumber working in proximity to the telephone gleefully told me I had a message — which he’d replayed over and over to hear Mario Lemieux on my answering machine.
 There’s a reason they’re a hometown treasure.

 Government-issue military cases served as protection for such treasures as photos and letters from loved ones.
-In The Costume Maker, a granddaughter locks her memories up in just such a hand-me-down case — but is she hiding her past from the world, or from herself?
+In Where I Left Them, a granddaughter locks her memories up in just such a hand-me-down case — but is she hiding her past from the world, or from herself?

 was becoming a truly cosmopolitan city for the first time, as the legacy of the collapse of the British Empire wore the face of immigrants from Asia, Africa and the Caribbean, reshaping whole post codes.
 Tit for tat.
-A hard-working, multi-cultural, post imperial target for anti-immigration white working-class anger, the clash heard ‘round the world.
-This was the London welcoming the Eliot family from New Jersey. ~ from The Costume Maker
+A hard-working, multi-cultural, post imperial target for anti-immigration white working-class anger, the clash heard ‘round the world. ~ from Where I Left Them